 - The dates on which periodic payments are made

-Additionally, Statement 53 would be amended to define the term reference rate and to remove LIBOR as an appropriate benchmark interest rate.
+Statement No. 53 is amended to define the term reference rate and to remove LIBOR as an appropriate benchmark interest rate.

-The proposed statement would simplify the accounting analysis for lease modifications affected by reference rate reform by adding the following exception to Statement 87:
+Statement No. 93 simplifies the accounting analysis for lease modifications affected by reference rate reform by adding the following exception to Statement No. 87:

 - If variable payments of a lease contract depend on an IBOR, an amendment of the contract solely to replace the IBOR with another rate—that’s adjusted, if necessary, to essentially equate the replacement rate and the original rate—by either changing the rate or adding or changing fallback provisions related to the rate, isn’t a lease modification.

 The removal of LIBOR as an appropriate benchmark interest is effective for reporting periods ending after December 31, 2021.